batlabucd/OHSNAP/README.md

 usage: ohsnap_run_local [-h] [--num_threads NUM_THREADS] [project_directory]

 positional arguments:
-  project_directory     Run the OHSNAP project at this path locally
+  project_directory     Run the OHSNAP project at this path locally (default:
+                        current directory)

 optional arguments:
   -h, --help            show this help message and exit --num_threads NUM_THREADS
-                        The maximum number of threads to use for local job execution
+                        The maximum number of threads to use for local job execution (default: 1)
 ```

 The `ohsnap_run_local` command executes an OHSNAP project on a single node/workstation and optionally accepts the path to an OHSNAP project directory.
 If none is given, the current directory is checked.
 If a supplied path or current directory is not an OHSNAP project directory, the `ohsnap_run_local` command will exit with an **'Error: Snakefile "Snakefile" not present.'** error message.
 You can set the number of threads to use for execution with the `--num_threads` option, the default is 1.
 It is recommended that you allow approximately 16GB of RAM for each CodeML run, so although you might have 4 CPU cores, you should set num_threads to 2 if you only have 32GB of RAM.